de-shyt/CUB_conspects/3-fall2023/Computer Vision.md

-#### HSV space \todo
+#### HSV space

-HSV color space is a nonlinear collor space.
-HSV stands for:
+HSV color space is a cylindrical coordinate representation of points in an RGB color model. `HSV` stands for:

-- Hue (0 to 360) - chromaticity angle
+- `Hue` - the dominant color as perceived by an observer.
+It is a chromaticity angle between 0 and 360.
-- Saturation (0 to 100) - chromaticity distance from the center of the [chromaticity diagram](https://company235.com/tools/colour/cie.html)
+- `Saturation` - the intensity of the color.
+It represents the amount of white light mixed with a Hue.
+Its value is equal to the radius of the cylinder.
-- Value (0 to 100) - controls luminance.
-Basically, it is the scale of the RGB cube
+- `Value` (0 to 100) - controls luminance.
+Its value is the height of the cylinder.